max-pio/volcanite/doc/Setup.md

   `--stream-lod` and `--cache-packed` arguments (see [Usage.md](Usage.md#command-line-interface) for details) to minimize the required memory.
 If this is not enough either, your segmentation volume is simply too big to be rendered.
 Try to render a smaller sub-volume in this case.
-Have a look at the startup message `Device memory on startup: GPU Memory: used/avail/total GB` to find out how much total memory your GPU has and how much of it is actually available to Volcanite.
+Have a look at the startup message `Device memory on startup: GPU Memory: used/avail/total GB` when executed with `--verbose` to find out how much total memory your GPU has and how much of it is actually available to Volcanite.